ToxicJojo/SkeletonPlaceholder/docs/bone.md

 ## Types

 Adding just the `bone` class won't display anything.
 You will need to add some type to the bone like `bone-type-text`.
-The types avaiable are:
+The types available are:

 - `bone-type-text` A single line of text [learn more](/text.md)
 - `bone-type-multiline` Multiple lines of text [learn more](/multiline.md)